voiceittech/VoiceIt2-AndroidSDK/README.md

 #### Encapsulated Video Verification

-Verify user with given userId(begins with 'usr_'), contentLanguage('en-US','es-ES' etc.), a given phrase such as "my face and voice identify me", and an optional boolean to enable liveness detection.
+Verify user with given userId(begins with 'usr_'), contentLanguage('en-US','es-ES' etc.), a given phrase such as "my face and voice identify me", and a boolean to enable liveness detection.

 ```java
 myVoiceIt.encapsulatedVideoVerification(Activity, "USER_ID_HERE", "CONTENT_LANGUAGE_HERE", "PHRASE_HERE", true, new JsonHttpResponseHandler() {...});